haxiaww/Machine-Learning-Sleep-and-Lifestyle/README.md

 The project implements the following machine learning models:

 - **Clustering**:
-  - K-Means clustering to group individuals based on their sleep health metrics and lifestyle factors.
+  - K-Means/HAC clustering to group individuals based on their sleep health metrics and lifestyle factors.

 - **Classification**:
-  - Logistic Regression and Random Forest classifiers to predict the presence of sleep disorders based on lifestyle and health metrics.
+  - Decision Tree/KNN/SVM classifiers to predict the presence of sleep disorders based on lifestyle and health metrics.

 ## Results